Warragul

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Warragul had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
-The median income among taxpayers in Warragul was $50,449, with an average income of $63,426.
-These figures compared to those for Rest of Vic., which were $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since the financial year ending June 2023, current estimates suggest the median income would be approximately $54,611 and the average income $68,659 by September 2025.
-The 2021 Census indicated that household, family, and personal incomes in Warragul ranked modestly, between the 39th and 39th percentiles.
-Income analysis showed that the majority of residents (7,672 people) fell into the $1,500 - 2,999 income bracket, representing 32.5% of the population, similar to the regional trend where this cohort also represented 30.3%.
-After housing expenses, 86.0% of income remained for other expenses.
-The area's SEIFA income ranking placed it in the 5th decile.
+The suburb of Warragul had an income level below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers was $50,449 and the average income stood at $63,426, compared to Regional Vic.'s figures of $50,954 and $62,728 respectively.
+By September 2025, current estimates based on Wage Price Index growth of 8.25% would be approximately $54,611 (median) and $68,659 (average).
+From the 2021 Census, household, family and personal incomes in Warragul ranked modestly, between the 39th and 39th percentiles.
+Income analysis showed that the $1,500 - 2,999 bracket dominated with 32.5% of residents (7,672 people), aligning with the region where this cohort likewise represented 30.3%.
+After housing costs, 86.0% of income remained for other expenses and the area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income